rei/rei-cedar-docs/docs/foundation/color/README.md

   - **For Android:** cdr_color_text_primary
   - **For iOS:** CdrColorTextPrimary

-For more information on naming structure for design token, visit the [Design Tokens](https://rei.github.io/rei-cedar-docs/components/design-tokens/#naming-structure-for-design-tokens/) page. <<Comment by RC: Link might change once we update the doc site>>
+For more information on naming structure for design token, visit the [Design Tokens](https://rei.github.io/rei-cedar-docs/components/design-tokens/#naming-structure-for-design-tokens/) page.

 <tokens-color />